a-akimov/adyen-checkout-js-sdk-php-example/README.md

 ## This repository is for demo purposes only
 This PHP server example is intended to help developers to get quickly up and running with our Javascript SDK. <br/>
-Always ask your back-ender to create a proper implementation of our checkout product.
+Always ask a back-end developer to create an implementation of our checkout product.

 ## Requirements
 To run this web checkout example, edit the following variables in the <b>config/authentication.ini</b> file:<br/>